-During this stage the child is busy gathering information or learning, and then trying to figure out ways to use what they have learned to solve problems.
+- This is the stage between ages two and seven. - During this stage the child is busy gathering information or learning, and then trying to figure out ways to use what they have learned to solve problems.

-- The preoperational child's understanding starts and stops with what he sees.
-Logical rules (operations) do not yet come into play. - It is the time when a child learns by asking questions. - The child generally will not want a real answer to his question at this point.
+- During this stage the child will be thinking in specifics and will find it very difficult to generalize anything. - The preoperational child's understanding starts and stops with what he sees.
+Logical rules (operations) do not yet come into play.

+The child generally will not want a real answer to his question at this point.